-- 25. Patients with CAP may be classified acoording to severity: mild, moderately severe and severe CAP.
-Three validated scoring systems are in use: the Pneumonia Severity Index, the CURB-65\ score and the CRB-65 score.
-Alternatively, a pragmatic classification (treatment at home; admission to a general medical ward and admission to an Intensive Care Unit) can be used.
-The committee does not recommend any of the three scoring systems over the others; however, we recommend that each hospital use only one scoring system consistently in daily practice. \Since this guideline is designed for in-hospital use in which blood ureum/BUN measurements are readily available the working group has chosen to categorize CAP patients with the use of the CURB-65 score instead of the CRB-65 score in the following recommendations
+22. Patients with CAP may be classified according to severity: mild, moderately severe, severe CAP admitted to the ward and severe CAP admitted to the ICU.
+Two validated scoring systems are in use: Pneumonia Severity Index and CURB-65.
+Alternatively, a pragmatic classification (treatment at home;

+admission to a general medical ward and admission to ICU) can be used.
+The committee does not recommend any of these scoring systems over the others; however, we recommend that each hospital use only one scoring system consistently in daily practice.

-- 26. Risk category I (mild CAP)
+- 23. Risk category I (mild CAP; non-hospitalized)

-- •CURB-65: 0-1
+- CURB-65: 0-1

-- •PSI: 1-2
+- PSI: 1-2

-- •Pragmatic: non-hospitazized

-These patients can usually be treated at home.
-Patients in this category may be admitted to the hospital for reasons other than a strictly medical indication.
-For this group, initial therapy should be either a narrow spectrum beta-lactam antibiotic (1st choice) or doxycycline (2nd choice).
-This is in accordance with the 2011 guidelines for patients treated by GPs.
-Doxycycline is not the first choice for this group in view of the 10% doxycycline resistance rate of S. pneumoniae in the Netherlands.
-The choice of a drug active against the most frequently occurring causative agent (S. pneumoniae) is essential in this case.
-Phenethicillin should not be considered first choice in view of its suboptimal gastro-intestinal absorption.
-As a result of the increasing resistance of pneumococci to macrolides (2%-3% in 1996 versus 10% in 2009), monotherapy with macrolides is discouraged unless there is a penicillin allergy and it is not possible to administer doxycycline, e.g. because of pregnancy or lactation.
-In that case, either clarithromycin or azithromycin are preferred over erythromycin, because of its gastrointestinal side-effects.
-In pregnant women erythromycin is recommended.
-If there is a clinical suspicion of Legionella infection, then the Legionella urine antigen test must be carried out and empirical therapy must be adjusted.
+Patients with mild CAP who are admitted to the hospital for reasons other than a strictly medical indication also fall in this category.
+For this group, initial therapy with a narrow spectrum beta-lactam antibiotic (1st choice) or doxycycline (2nd choice) is recommended.
+This is in accordance with the 2011 guideline for patients treated by GPs.
+Doxycycline is not a first choice for this group in view of the 9% resistance of S. pneumoniae against doxycycline.
+The choice of a drug active against the frequently occurring causative agent (S. pneumoniae) is essential in this case.
+Oral penicillin is not considered a first choice in view of the suboptimal gastro-intestinal resorption.
+As a result of the increasing resistance of pneumococci against macrolides (10-14%), monotherapy with macrolides is discouraged unless there is a penicillin allergy and it is not possible to administer doxycycline, e.g. because of pregnancy or lactation.
+In that case, either clarithromycin or azithromycin are preferred.
+If there is a strong clinical suspicion of Legionella spp. infection, then the Legionella urine antigen test must be carried out and empirical therapy must be adjusted.
 For patients in risk category I who receive amoxicillin or penicillin as initial therapy but do not improve within 48 hours, therapy should be switched to monotherapy with a macrolide or doxycycline.
-If therapy was initiated with doxycycline a switch to macrolides is not rational.
+If therapy was initiated with doxycycline, a switch to macrolides is not rational.
 In that case, referral to a hospital must be considered.
+In the outpatient setting, coverage for S. aureus in the influenza season, e.g. by amoxicillin-clavulanate, is not indicated.

-- 27. Risk category II (moderate-severe CAP)
+- 24. Risk category II (moderate-severe CAP, admitted to non-ICU ward)

-- •CURB-65: 2
+- CURB-65: 2

-- •PSI: 3-4
+- PSI: 3-4

-- •Pragmatic: hospitalized on non-ICU ward

 For this category, initial therapy should be beta-lactam monotherapy, and the first choice is either penicillin iv or amoxicillin iv.
 Doxycycline and macrolides cannot be recommended, because of the increasing pneumococcal resistance.
 Broad spectrum antibiotics such as amoxicillin-clavulanate, cefuroxime, ceftriaxone or cefotaxime cannot be recommended because the expected pathogens do not justify the broader spectrum.
-In case of penicillin-allergy, the best alternatives are a 2nd or 3rd generation cephalosporin or a $4^{th}$ generation quinolone.
-For patients in category II with a PSI score of 4 or 2 CURB-65 criteria, a urinary Legionella antigen test must be performed within 12 hours of admission.
+In case of penicillin-allergy, the best alternatives are a $2^{nd}$ or $3^{rd}$ generation cephalosporin or a $4^{th}$ generation quinolone.
+If a patient of category II has one or more of the following risk factors for Legionella spp a Legionella antigen test should be performed within 24 hours: 1. recent visit to a foreign country, 2. coming from an epidemic setting of Legionella spp. infections, 3.
+Failure to improve despite $\geq 48$ hours treatment with a beta-lactam antibiotic at adequate dosage without evidence of abnormal absorption or non-compliance.
 If the test is positive, therapy must be switched to monotherapy directed against Legionella spp.
-If a patient of category II has one or more of the following risk factors, initial therapy should also cover Legionella spp.: 1. recent visit to a foreign country, 2. coming from an epidemic setting of Legionella spp. infections, 3.
-Failure to improve despite $\geq$ 48 hours treatment with a beta-lactam antibiotic at adequate dosage without evidence of abnormal absorption or non-compliance.

-- 28. Risk category III (severe CAP)
+- 25. Risk category III (severe CAP, admitted to non-ICU ward)

-- •CURB-65: >2
+- CURB-65: 3-5

-- •PSI: 5
+- PSI: 5

-- •Pragmatic: hospitalized on -ICU ward